Cycle time is one of the key metrics that can reflect many details regarding the process that includes from coding to deployment.

 When the team is focused more than they should actively be working, even if the notification flows are in place, it may not be possible for the team to respond promptly.

-Valven Atlas offers workload analysis to identify the issues the team currently working on and the distribution of works team members are focusing on.
+Valven offers workload analysis to identify the issues the team currently working on and the distribution of works team members are focusing on.
 Planning the work evenly and correctly would eliminate overloading your team and help them to give better responses to open pull requests.

 Pull Requests with High Complexity